We're Open: Tuesday - Sunday (10:00am - 4: 00pm), Sundays (12pm - 4:00pm)

 Rule #5: Patience is your ticket to a happy child.
 As I mentioned at the beginning, a rolling amount of questions can be frustrating, especially if you’re trying to keep time on a tour visit.
 It can also be uncomfortable, especially when the child begins to ask questions that are not related to the artwork itself or even the artist.
 To say that the five-year-old ended his question about the said painting is an understatement.
 To be able to put his mind at ease, I promised that when I come in contact with the artist, I would gather his answers and get them across to him.
 I am yet to still meet Dele Jegede and even though I may have some ideas on how to answer the questions, I think the answers coming from the artist will be even more exciting than my theories.
 I wasn’t even born during the Military regime so I can only repeat based on written history and what I was taught in secondary school.
 To get back on track, you can either find something else that might draw their attention, reassure them of attending to their curiosity later on or be willing to smash every question thrown at you.
 Trust me when I say ignoring them will only dampen their spirits.

 Rule #6: Always have an after-activity for them, no matter how small it is.
 I also realized that having an activity for them to do at the end of the tour is a nice way to get feedback on your performance level.
-A child being able to remember at least one thing you said during the tour can be an accomplishment, and it also gives you the opportunity to see what they love to do.
+A child being able to remember at least one thing you said during the tour can be an accomplishment, and it also allows you to see what they love to do.
 Although I only gave them a pen and paper to draw something for me, it was fulfilling to see them getting excited and wishing they had crayons to color the drawing.

 And this is where my journey of practicing the language of children in a museum began.
 Since then, I took a group of Jss3 students from Hilrange Secondary School in Enugu on a tour.
 I am not an expert on children and museum tours, therefore everything I do at the YSMA museum is a learning process for me.
 Children can be a lot to handle but I can only say that if we take a moment to listen to some things they say or questions they ask, we might just be able to capture something interesting amidst their curiosity.